Are you feeling more and more distant from your parents?

 According to Psychology Today, there are four main types of parenting styles: Authoritative, Authoritarian, Permissive, and Uninvolved.
 If your parents have one that conflicts with your expectations, you might start to feel unloved.

-Parents are people.
-And it’s important to understand who they are as individuals, and not just assume that they are supposed to behave in a certain way.
+What you have to remember is that parents are people.
+And it’s important to understand who they are as individuals, just like you and I, and not just assume that they are supposed to behave in a certain way.

 How much do you know about their own lives, family, background, and how they were raised?